ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

 ![Architecture](images/solution40-vpc-public-app-private-backend/Architecture.png)

-1. User connects to the cloud and provisions a VPC service with a frontend (public) and a backend (private) subnet under a specific region and a zone.
+1. The user connects to the cloud and provisions a VPC service with a frontend (public) and a backend (private) subnet under a specific region and a zone.
 2. Creates virtual server instances (VSIs) and security groups in respective subnets.
 3. Configures individual security groups(SGs) to limit the attached VSI's inbound and outbound traffic.
 One such rule is that the backend server receives requests only from the frontend security group.
 4. The user connects(SSH) to the frontend server through the bastion instance to install or update the server.